solidboredom/constructive/tutorials/basic-tutorial.md

 ### Advanced body Positioning: aligning a body relative to its coordinates:

-instead of moving the body around by using X() Y() or Z() it is very often handier to just specify that it needs to be aligned so that, its specific corner or side touches a corner or side of another body, and let the Constructive do the moving.
+instead of moving the body around by using X() Y() or Z() it is very often handier to just specify that it needs to be aligned so that, its specific corner or side touches acorner or side of another body, and let the Constructive do the moving.
 (This is called "creating a constaint" in a traditional CAD) here is an example:

 ```.scad